-The Tandem Van de Graaff accelerator began operating in 1970, and is the starting point of the chain of accelerators that provide ions of gold, other heavy metals, and protons for experiments at the Relativistic Heavy Ion Collider (RHIC).
+The Tandem Van de Graaff accelerator began operating in 1970 and is the starting point of the chain of accelerators that provide ions of gold, other heavy metals, and protons for experiments at the Relativistic Heavy Ion Collider (RHIC).
 In 2010, BNL began operating a new heavy ion beam source for use by RHIC and the NASA Space Radiation Laboratory, the Electron Beam Ion Source (EBIS).
 This large electrostatic accelerator can provide researchers with beams of more than 40 different types of ions ranging from hydrogen to uranium.
 By simulating the effects of radiation both in space and on the ground, scientists and engineers from several other laboratories and companies are improving the reliability of computers.

 RHIC began operation in 2000.
-Inside this two-ringed particle accelerator, two beams of gold ions, heavy metals, or protons circulate at nearly the speed of light and collide, head-on, releasing large amounts of energy.
+Inside this tworinged particle accelerator, two beams of gold ions, heavy metals, or protons circulate at nearly the speed of light and collide, head-on, releasing large amounts of energy.
 By smashing particles together to recreate the conditions of the early universe, scientists can explore the most fundamental building blocks of matter as they existed just after the Big Bang.
 This research unlocks secrets of the force that holds together 99 percent of the visible universe-everything from stars to planets and people-and triggers advances in science and technology that have applications in fields from medicine to national security.
 Planned upgrades to RHIC will expand the facility's research capabilities.
-The first upgrade, RHIC II, will increase the collider's collision rates and improve the sensitivity of the large detectors it uses.
+The first upgrade, RHIC II, is complete, and will increase the collider's collision rates as well as improve the sensitivity of the large detectors it uses.
+A current accelerator upgrade is the Low-Energy RHIC Electron Cooling Project, which is in commissioning.

 The NASA Space Radiation Laboratory (NSRL) became operational in 2003.
-It is jointly managed by DOE's Office of Science and

-NASA's Johnson Space Center.
+It is jointly managed by DOE's Office of Science and NASA's Johnson Space Center.
 The NSRL uses heavy ions to simulate space radiation and study the effects on biological specimens, such as cells, tissues, and DNA, as well as industrial materials.
 Studies are conducted to identify materials and methods that would reduce the risks astronauts will face on future long-term space missions.